Unboxed-Software/solana-course/content/program-security.md

 }
 ```

 You are now ready to build and upgrade your program just as before.
+You can test your program by submitting a transaction with the right instruction data.
+For that, feel free to use this [frontend](https://github.com/ZYJLiu/solana-movie-frontend).
+Remember to replace `MOVIE_REVIEW_PROGRAM_ID` with your program ID in `Form.tsx` and `MovieCoordinator.ts` to make sure you're testing the right program.

 If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://beta.solpg.io/62b41889f6273245aca4f5c3) before continuing.

 # Challenge